moom-ugrd-24f/cs473-escargots/Reports/DPM1/dpm1.md

 3. Enable users to easily share their gym achievements on social media in a visually appealing manner
 ![Bragging](./storyboard_bragging.jpg)

+## Feedback & Iteration

+### Feedback Summary

+1. Need to distinguish 2 social factor.
+    - Public visibility
+    - Peer pressure by close relationship
+2. 'Hall of Shame' might discourage users.
+3. Need more specific features in order to differenciate from existing social computing services.
+4. Excessive external motivation might result in loss of internal motivation.

+### Agenda & Iteration

+1. Distinguishing and identifying two social factors(public visibility / peer pressure)

+ We discussed about how might we utilize different social factors for each user groups.
+Assuming that public visibility might only be effective for outgoing users, while peer pressure seems to be working for most people, we are considering to provide options for visibility scope.

+2. Revising 'Hall of Shame' that might discourage users

+ We examined on how to make leaderboard less humiliating and beneficial for long-term motivation.
+By not specifying the rank (or duration) and using nicknames on the ‘Hall of Shame’, we expect users not getting excessive negative pressure.
+Additional to that, we are considering to provide features such as poking the members on the Hall of Shame, to additionally motivate them rather than discouraging them.

 ## References

 - [1] KHEPI.
 2015. https://www.khepi.or.kr/board/view%3FlinkId%3D501805%26menuId%3DMENU00907&ved=2ahUKEwitlvfUneOIAxUcrlYBHQRHAowQFnoECBMQAQ&usg=AOvVaw1884k_a9e28rJ5nBdaMdTc